audienceproject/userreport-ios-sdk/README.md

 If a media (website) has one single topic, it can be tracked using `UserReport.trackScreenView()`.

-If a website has different sections, for instance *Health*, *World news* and *Local news*, then it should be tracked using `UserReport.trackSectionScreenView(sectionId)`.
+If a website has different sections, for instance *Health*, *World news* and *Local news*, then it should be tracked using both `UserReport.trackScreenView()` and `UserReport.trackSectionScreenView(sectionId)`.
 The `sectionId` for a particular section can be found on the Media Setting page in UserReport.
-Even when `UserReport.trackSectionScreenView(sectionId)` is used `UserReport.trackScreenView()` should be invoked as well.

-Example of manual tracking:
+Example of manual screen tracking:
 ```swift
 class ViewController: UIViewController {
     override open func viewDidAppear(_ animated: Bool) {